argentlabs/x-sessions/README.md

 ## Demo Dapp

-A demo dapp using both hybrid sessions and offchain sessions can be found here [https://github.com/argentlabs/session-keys-example-dapp](https://github.com/argentlabs/session-keys-example-dapp)
+A demo dapp using both sessions and offchain sessions can be found here [https://github.com/argentlabs/session-keys-example-dapp](https://github.com/argentlabs/session-keys-example-dapp)

-# Hybrid session keys
+# Session keys

-## Creating an Argent hybrid session account
+## Creating an Argent session account

 First you need to have a deployed account.
 This is the account that will authorise the session and interact with the contracts of your dapp.